-- Our dedicated team of eight teachers who work with our children, families and whanau (6 qualified teachers and 2 unqualified teachers) along with our kai creator.
+- Our dedicated team of nine teachers who work with our children, families and whanau (7 qualified teachers, 1 teacher in training and 1 unqualified teacher) along with our kai creator.

-- The adults who manage the centre on a day to day basis: our Centre Manager with the support of the two teachers sharing the role of Acting Assistant Manager and the Finance/Office Administrator.
+- The adults who manage the centre on a day to day basis: our Centre Manager with the support of the Assistant Manager and the Finance/Office Administrator.

 - The adults who focus on ensuring the service meets the needs of the community and ensuring it can be sustainable over time is our Committee (governing group which is made up of parents, the management team and a staff representative).
 The Committee meets every six weeks to discuss the running of the centre, financials, health and safety, management report and any other topics brought to their attention.

 Our centre prides itself on quality interactions with children and their whanau.
 We maintain quality teacher: child ratios at a minimum ratio of 1:3 for children under two years old and 1:6 for children over two years old, which exceed the Ministry of Education requirements.
-We have a minimum ratio of 1:3 for children under two years old and 1:6 for children over two years old.
 All teachers hold current first-aid certificates and all staff participate in on-going professional development.